 Colors: Blue, Grey, and Black

 Named to 2014-2015 Presidential Honor Roll for Community Service

 All academic programs are accredited by the Higher Learning Commission

 C-SC students have outstanding academic opportunities available to them for out-of-the-classroom learning experiences.
-Culver-Stockton has more than 700 corporate internship partners and many course options for Travel Study.
-C-SC focuses on experiential education, executing education through simulations, research, service learning, and more.
+Culver-Stockton has more than 700 corporate internship partners as well as many course options for Travel Study all around the world.
+C-SC focuses on experiential education, executing its stellar education through simulations, research, service-learning, and more.

 C-SC’s small community provides professors great flexibility to incorporate new ideas and disciplines into their curricula.
-The small student-to-faculty ratio (15:1) allows students to form close relationships with their professors.
-Professors are more than just classroom instructors; they are students’ academic advisors and mentors.
+The small student-to-faculty ratio of 15:1 allows students to form close relationships with these experts.
+Professors are more than just classroom instructors; they are students’ academic advisors, mentors, and friends.

 Culver-Stockton students can participate in the more than 50 student organizations on campus, including the academic honor societies, the Student Government Association, the Mock Trial Team, Greek organizations, social groups, and more.
 There is also a popular intramural sports program on campus that offers leagues to all students throughout the school year.

 Over 90% of Culver-Stockton College alumni are employed or in graduate school within six months of graduation.
-C-SC’s alumni make the most out of attending this small, liberal arts institution by participating in alumni groups and mentorships.
+C-SC’s alumni make the most out of attending this small liberal arts institution by participating in alumni groups and mentorships that support everyone involved in their growth.
 C-SC alumni see high levels of success as CEOs, business owners, teachers, artists, actors, researchers, athletic trainers, and more.

 |25th Percentile||75th Percentile|

 |SAT Critical Reading||400||540|